 Bathrooms: Just a port-a potty2601 W Smith St

 Also known as Rachel’s Playground, this Queen Anne pocket park holds more meaning than a slide and nice views of the Cascades.
 The park is dedicated to two Queen Anne families who lost their lives on Alaskan Flight 261, which crashed off the California coast in 2000.
 It features a climbing area, a bit of grassy lawn for picnics with a view, and a memorial plaque in honor of the families.

 While driving the West Seattle side of Harbor Island, keep an eye out for Jack Block Park.
 This easy-to-miss park features lots of space for scootering, a sandy play space with huge, climbable buoys and large docks for strolling.
 Trek up the winding, stroller-friendly path to the 45-foot tall observation tower for some unbeatable views of the Seattle skyline, mountains, shipping crates and cranes.

-Seattle Children's PlayGarden (Upper Rainier Valley)
+Seattle Children's PlayGarden (Central Area)

-This non-profit park fulfills a mission to inspire adventure in all kids by featuring wheelchair-accessible play areas and accommodations designed to create a safe (and fun!) play space for children of all abilities.
+This park fulfills a mission to inspire adventure in all kids by featuring wheelchair-accessible play areas and accommodations designed to create a safe (and fun!) play space for children of all abilities.
 Your little PlayGarden-goers can explore the Wild Zone and hike mini switchback trails through tall grasses, climb ladders or the tree fort or swing to their heart's content.
 The red truck brimming with planter beds is perfect for play, and the interactive Trimpin's Bongobenny Quintet musical fence is a surefire hit for mini music lovers.